-In terms of customer experience, it does not matter what products you sell, how many employees you have, or the size of your company.
-The success of your customer relations solely lies in the way they feel when they interact with your business, deal with your employees and experience your company.
+In terms of customer experience, it does not matter what products you sell, how many employees you have or the size of your company.
+The success of your customer relations lies in the way they feel when they interact with your business, deal with your employees and experience your company.

 Measuring the customer experience, said Maughan, can't and shouldn't happen in departmental silos.
-Franck Sarrazit, principle consultant of brand experience at Qualtrics, says the idea of an experience platform is to create the sum of all parts.
+Franck Sarrazit, principal consultant of brand experience at Qualtrics, says the idea of an experience platform is to create the sum of all parts.